fraud-intelligence-limited/fil-documentation/src/tutorials-api/signing-transactions.md

 The exact implementation to your system may vary depending on the specific SDK or programming language being used.
 However, the overall sequence of events to sign a transaction should be the following:

-1. Create a `keyPair` object from the public and private keys of the Iroha 2 key pair.
+1. Create a `keyPair` object from the public and private keys of the user's Iroha 2 key pair.
 2. Retrieve the Hex string of the required transaction.
 3. Decode the retrieved transaction Hex string.
 4. Sign the decoded transaction.